-A path to meaningful integration in New York City’s high schools
+A path to meaningful integration in NYC high schools

+New York City’s public schools are among the most segregated in the nation.
 While residential segregation poses a significant barrier to school integration at the elementary and middle school levels, high school students are not restricted by neighborhood boundaries.
-The city's 450+ high schools operate under an "open choice" admissions system that allows students to attend any school in the five boroughs as long as they meet the entrance requirements.
+The city's 480+ high schools operate under an "open choice" admissions system that allows students to attend any school in the five boroughs as long as they meet the entrance requirements.

 Despite this freedom of choice, segregation persists in high schools.
 By some measures, high schools are more segregated than elementary and middle schools.
 There are several reasons for this, but academic screening plays a major role.

-By fall 2020, ensure that at least 10% and no greater than 80% of each high school's incoming freshman class passed the 7th grade state English exam, math exam or both.
+By Fall 2020, ensure that at least 25% and no greater than 75% of each high school's incoming freshman class passed the 7th grade state English exam, math exam or both.

 She is a junior at School A, a screened school.
 Screened schools are allowed to create their own admissions criteria, such as interviews, portfolios, and middle school GPA requirements.
 Many are highly competitive and located in affluent neighborhoods.
 Coco chose School A over a specialized high school.